truthcoin/www.truthcoin.info/_posts/2015-09-09-measuring-decentralization.md

 #### Hard Forks Destroy Decentralization

-If one avoids hard forks, we don't need to ask "Are these new rules any good?" at all, and so maintenance costs will be zero.
-Developers will never have any privilege, so there will be no centralization.
+If one avoids hard forks, we *don't need* to ask "Are these new rules any good?" at all, and so maintenance costs will be zero.
+Developers will never have any privilege, and there will be no centralization.

 Unfortunately, of course, this limits our ability to improve the software!